khaledbashir/the11-dev/SOW-REQUIREMENTS-CHECKLIST.md

 - Don't forget to `git push` or changes won't deploy!
 - Commits in this repo should explain the fix clearly (for future developers)
-- If deploy fails, check EasyPanel dashboard for build errors
+- If deploy fails, check EasyPanel dashboard for build errors keypoints theres also  3 kinds of ai  one for dashboar one for generation they work it7s just th einline editor doesnt work
 ---

 **Next Action:** Fix OpenRouter API 401 error (Issue #3)